| |

 Click on picture to enlarge.

-These two pictures feature the same controls and set up as above
+These pictures feature the same controls and set up as above

 with the exception of the front brake which has been changed from a